ImTheLex/myspotify-V2/README.md

     - And of course modifying the artist name and so on.

 ## Can I import datas ?

 In the "tools" folder, you'll find several files designed to facilitate a smooth and functional installation of this project.
 The setup relies on a ".env" file for data connection.
 Please refer to the provided ".env.example" as a template to create your own ".env" file.

+If you wish to use the csv to import some datas, I would recommend to follow this order, just in case some foreign keys causing trouble.

+1. Users.csv
+2. Artists.csv
+3. Playlists.csv
+4. Categories.csv
+5. Tracks.csv
+6. Playlist_users_relations.csv
+7. Tracks_users_relations.csv

 ## Sources